pomdtr/smallweb.run/.github/README.md

 # smallweb.run

-This repository contains the source code of all the files under the `smallweb.run` domain.
+This repository contains the source code of all the apps under the `smallweb.run` domain.

-You can find out more about the project at [smallweb.run](https://smallweb.run).